ArnabKumarRoy02/ResEmoteNet/README.md

-# Four4All - Facial Emotion Recognition
+# ResEmoteNet - Facial Emotion Recognition

 A new network that helps in extracting facial features and predict the emotion labels.